Create a live stream

 There are two options to start live streaming on YouTube.
 Select the best one for your needs and we’ll help you get setup!Automatically start with Stream now BETA

 Start sending content - we’ll take care of all the hard stuff for you!
 YouTube will automatically detect the stream resolution and frame rate, then start your stream!
 When you are live, we’ll transcode to lower resolutions so all of your fans can enjoy your stream - no matter where & how they are viewing it.

 Want to engage with your fans in real-time?
 This option supports low latency!

 To go live instantly:

-Add metadata in the Basic Info tab.
+Add a title and description in the Basic Info tab.
 You can also add a custom thumbnail that represents your event.

 Add an optional Fan Funding card to earn money for your stream.

 For those selecting the Gaming Category, add a Game title to aid discovery.

 In the Stream Options tab, select between Low Latency or Highest Quality.
 Low Latency is closer to real-time.
 Highest Quality provides the smoothest viewing experience for your audience.
 (Tip: If you only have rights to the live show, check the “Mark archive private when complete” box.)